researchsoft/website/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as GitHub issues.
-To report a bug, create an issue in the [website repository](https://github.com/researchsoft/website) by filling in the template.
+To report a bug, create an issue in the [website repository](https://github.com/researchsoft/website) by filling in the [bug report template](https://github.com/researchsoft/website//issues/new?assignees=&labels=bug%2Cneeds+triage&projects=&template=bug_report.yaml&title=BUG%3A+).

 ### Suggesting Enhancements